CaZual-T/CZT-Mod-Manager/patch_notes.md

 Note:
 - This was reported by a few users, it was never lagging for me tbh, but it does feel *smoother* overall.
-- Hopefully this fixes it for other users.
+- Hopefully this fixes the issues that other users were experiencing.

 ## Version: 3.0.11.1